lucassus/locomotive/doc/testing.md

+# Notes about testing

+## Cove coverage

-Running tests with code coverage:`SIMPLECOV=1 rspec spec/`
+Run test code coverage with the following command: `SIMPLECOV=1 rspec spec/`

+The coverage result will be generated in `./results/coverage` directory